Brent crude drops below $111 on renewed growth jitters

 A firm dollar, which makes commodities denominated in the greenback more expensive for investors in other currencies, also deterred buying, adding to the pressure on oil futures.

-The dollar index .DXY rose 0.3 percent on Monday as the euro reeled under increasing uncertainties in Spain and Greece, and other Asian currencies gave way to profit booking. <FRX/>
+The dollar index rose 0.3 percent on Monday as the euro reeled under increasing uncertainties in Spain and Greece, and other Asian currencies gave way to profit booking.

 The markets had been supported for most of the month by the announcement of a third-round of quantitative easing by the U.S. Federal Reserve, increasing tensions in the Middle East between Iran and Israel and delays in North Sea oil shipments.